myersm0/what-was-said/docs/DEVELOPMENT.md

 - `normalize_to_ascii()`: Converts curly quotes, em-dashes, ellipsis to ASCII equivalents.
 Collapses whitespace (including non-breaking spaces).
 - `truncate_str()`: Char-boundary-safe string truncation.
 - `strip_fts_markers()`: Removes FTS5 snippet highlight control characters (`\x01`, `\x02`, `\x03`) for clean JSON output.
+- `diff_regions(new, existing)`: Line-level set difference returning the only-in-new and only-in-existing blocks.
+Used by the ingest `[d]iff` view and to feed the diff summary prompt only the changed regions.

 ### chunking.rs
 Splits entry text into chunks for indexing.